AleksandarDzudzevic/WeatherStationProject/README.md

 ```
 # Criteria C: Development

-## List of techniques used
+## Techniques Used
-- Functions
+1. Functions

-- Lists
+2. Lists

-- For loops
+3. For loops

-- While loops
+4. While loops

-- PIN connection validation
+5. PIN connection validation

-- File reading
+6. File reading

-- Writing in a csv file
+7. Writing in a csv file

-- Loging to the Api servers
+8. Loging to the Api servers

-- Sending data to Api servers
+9. Sending data to Api servers

-- Reading data from the Api server
+10. Reading data from the Api server

-- Plotting graphs
+11. Plotting graph

-## Development

-### 1. The client wants The solution that provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
+## 1. The client wants The solution that provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
 > By using matplot.lib we have visually presented mean temperature and humidity inside the room during the 48 hours as well as readings from all the sensors individually.
 For the mean readings of temperature and humidity inside(fig 1.1 and 1.2) we used plt.bar and plt.stem so that the data will be presented in the way which makes it easier to visually understand the change in the temperature and humidity througout the day.

 >   Outside readings will be visually compared with the mean of the readings inside the dorm.
 We presented the data through using  quadratic equation, as the lines that way are much more visible and the client can clearly see the behaviour of the data changing due to the time of the day.
 This way we also allowed the client to easily see how the outside weather affects the humidity and temperature inside the room.
 With all these features we have presented a reliable solution to the request stated in criteria number 1 of the client.